petercorrea/petercorrea/README.md

 ## About Me

-I'm a software engineer but I don't write code...I impact lives through software.
+I'm a software engineer but I don't write code...I help clean the planet.

 At RoadRunner, we're building technology and tools to help clean planet Earth.
 We build end-to-end solutions to connect organizations with haulers to offload and more effectively manage the proper disposal of waste and hazardous materials and reduce costs.